Skip to content

 A research project requires approval by a HSE/Hospital Research Ethics Committee when the following applies:

-- It is under the scope of the HSE National Framework for the Governance, Management and Support of Health Research [Download PDF].
-This includes health research projects
+1. It is a health research project, under the scope of the HSE National Framework for the Governance, Management and Support of Health Research [Download PDF].
+This includes health research projects where any of the following apply:

 Note that if you are carrying out research as part of an academic qualification or are an academic member of staff, your project may also require academic REC approval.